 5. Raised Tie Truss

-Raised tie trusses are best employed to create sloped angles in rooms.
-They are often employed when people want to introduce light in the form of skylight windows.
+Raised tie trusses are used to create sloped angles in rooms.
+They’re often used when skylight windows are installed to let in natural light.
 They also often provide extra headroom and space.
 A raised truss can replace traditional attic space by increasing the volume of a room and doing away with low ceilings.

 A scissor truss resembles a pair of scissors incorporating a raised tie truss with shallower angles.
 Additionally, they are used as a home design feature.
 Adding bright, light headroom in living rooms, dining rooms, and bedrooms.
 Trusses have become much more of a feature in the home with industrial design more in chic.

 The most common type of truss used in the home is the fink truss.
-A W-shaped structure supports the triangular-shaped frame.
-It is supported for maximum strength and integrity.
+A W-shaped structure supports the triangular-shaped frame which adds strength and integrity.
 These trusses are used for the majority of roofs.
 They span well over 5m going up to about 9m in span.

 Contact us now to find out how we can help you insulate your home.
 We complete orders quickly and efficiently to ensure your project stays on track.
 Whatever your needs, you will find everything at JTD Building Supplies.